9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 Don’t overpack

-Find a Dia or Mercadona supermarket to get them for less!
+Find a Dia or Mercadona supermarket to get them at a lower price!

 Rent a car

-Public transport is affordable, but you can’t get to some places by bus, and sometimes it is busy or doesn’t turn up, especially in more remote areas.
+Public transport is affordable, but you can’t get to some places by bus, and it can be busy or unreliable, especially in more remote areas.

 Also, Marbella roads get very busy in the summer months, so that’s something to keep in mind.